How Variable Valve Timing Works?

 variable valve timing systems

-The two-stroke engines don’t have a VVT, but they use power valve systems to produce same type of performances.
+The two-stroke engines don’t have a VVT, but they use power valve systems to produce the same type of performance.

 Important Parts of VVT